 Many of the songs on both Nashville Skyline and New Morning find Dylan singing the praises of the simple life of the country, surrounded by friends and family.
-Take, for example, To Be Alone With You, another song from this time period.
+An example, To Be Alone With You.
 There’s nothing in those lyrics to suggest that Dylan is not altogether satisfied with his workaday existence as long as he has his woman waiting for him at home.

 Time passes slowly up here in the daylight